diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 _GitHub_ Flavored Markdown may be referred to with variable or constant names like `ghfm_` to avoid confusion.
-For example, we use the `ghfm` acronym for the [`ghfm_spec_v_0.29.txt` GitHub Flavored Markdown specification file](#github-flavored-markdown-specification) which is committed to the `gitlab` repo and used as input to the [`update_specification.rb` script](#update-specificationrb-script).
+For example, we use the `ghfm` acronym for the [`ghfm_spec_v_0.29.txt` GitHub Flavored Markdown specification file](#github-flavored-markdown-specification) which is committed to the `gitlab` repository and used as input to the [`update_specification.rb` script](#update-specificationrb-script).

 The original CommonMark specification is referred to as _CommonMark_ (no acronym).